dvln/out/README.md

 troubleshooting for the tool as well as making testing of the tool quite a bit easier (eg: easily send all screen output into a buffer).

-The package is concurrent goroutine safe with built-in locking of the output streams and such... although the cost of that locking can be a slight speed drop so keep that in mind if your tool is shooting for extreme performance.
+The package is concurrent/goroutine safe with built-in locking of the output streams and such... although the cost of that locking can be a slight speed drop so keep that in mind if your tool is shooting for extreme performance.
 A version of this package has been used in a production